Palmar, Axillary & Plantar Hyperhidrosis: Best Treatment by Area

 Why Is Micro-Curettage the Best Choice for Underarm Sweating?

-💡 Dr. Liu's Recommendation: "Underarms are the ideal area for micro-curettage surgery.
-Unlike hand sweating, underarm surgery has absolutely no compensation risk, and the effect is permanent—it's the most cost-effective choice in the long run."
+💡 Dr. Liu's Recommendation: "Underarms are well suited to micro-curettage surgery.
+Unlike hand sweating, compensation after underarm surgery is uncommon, and because the glands are removed the effect is usually stable over the long term—it's well worth considering."

 Plantar Hyperhidrosis (Foot Sweating)